AliceO2Group/QualityControl/doc/Advanced.md

 To install and run the QCG locally, and its fellow process tobject2json, please follow these instructions : https://github.com/AliceO2Group/WebUi/tree/dev/QualityControl#run-qcg-locally

+## FLP Suite

+The QC is part of the FLP Suite.
+The Suite is installed on FLPs through RPMs and is configured with ansible.
+As a consequence a few things are different in this context compared to a pure development setup.

-## Developing QC modules on a machine with FLP suite
+### Developing QC modules on a machine with FLP suite

-Option 1: Rebuild everything locally and use the QC module library that is generated
+__Option 1__: Rebuild everything locally and use the QC module library that is generated

 Simply build as you would do on your development machine with aliBuild.
 To load a development library in a setup with FLP suite, specify its full